Who started Don't Pay?

 You can check your credit file at Clear Score, Check My File and several other apps and websites.
 Some people have a credit score that is already very low due to previous or existing unpaid debts or insolvency.
 Other people may have no intention of borrowing significant further credit in the next 6 years.
 If you have a choice in your household, you may want to ask to pass the account to someone who is not as concerned by a risk to their credit score because of these factors, though it should always be their choice.

 Not all lenders will mind if you have a late payment or default registered on your credit file but, as a general rule, the worse your credit is, the fewer lenders (such as banks) will lend to you.
 Nevertheless, it is often still possible to get credit if needed.
 If you do have trouble obtaining credit when you really need it, you may want to look at a better option, such as a credit union.
 Credit unions can offer low interest rate loans to help people get out of debt, rather than lenders’ usual habit of giving predatory loans to people with poor credit scores.
 Credit unions are still lenders, though, so proceed with caution, as all debt is debt!

 Your mortgage amount, interest rate, and monthly repayments are contractually agreed with your bank or building society.
 If you stop paying your energy bills, that won't have any effect on your mortgage.

 Credit score is taken into account when applying for a new mortgage, or remortgaging.
 It's important that everyone understands what the risks are.
 However, we're already in a situation in which people are having to miss bills so they can pay their rent or mortgages.
-And with interest rates rising to 1.75% those on variable mortgages will also be feeling another rise in outgoings.
+And with interest rates rising through the roof those on variable mortgages will also be feeling another rise in outgoings.